How to Sell on Amazon: The Beginner’s Guide for 2019

 If you want to make the most out of the information to follow, we would strongly recommend that you go down the route of FBA.

-After you decide on a fulfilment method, it’s time to look at product sourcing.
+After you decide on a fulfillment method, it’s time to look at product sourcing.

 The most common product sourcing methods on Amazon